telefonicaid/fiware-sth-comet/doc/manuals/raw-data-retrieval.md

 **NOTE**: Date is specified using the [ISO 8601](http://www.wikipedia.org/wiki/ISO_8601) standard format.

-In order to avoid problems handing big results there is a restriction about the the number of results per page that could be retrieved.
+In order to avoid problems handing big results there is a restriction about the number of results per page that could be retrieved.
 The rule is `hLimit <= lastN <= config.maxPageSize` Where default max page is are defined to 100.

 An example response provided by the STH component to a request such as the previous one could be the following: